kcha/psiplot/README.md

 #### The R way

-PSI plots can also be configured using the standard R options.
+The colors and other graphical paramters can also be configured in R. `plot_events()` provides some limited options.
+See `?plot_events` for more details on the available options.

 Related Projects
 ----------------